 About The Author:

 Pierre Pradervand is the author of The Gentle Art of Blessing.
 He has worked, travelled and lived in over 40 countries on five continents, and has been leading workshops and teaching the art of blessing for many years, with remarkable responses and transformational results.
 For 20 years Pierre has been practising blessing and collecting testimonies of blessing as a tool for healing the heart, mind, body and soul.
-You are invited to look up the website on the author's workshops at 7000 feet in the Swiss Alps (website in French), at: www.life.int.ch
+Visit the website at https://gentleartofblessing.org

 Watch a audio-visual presentation: The Gentle and Forgotten Art of Blessing